-A typical example by Le Cun et al. (1989) was designed to recognise hand-written ZIP codes (numerical postal codes).
-The input was a 16×16 array that received pixelated images of hand-written digits scaled to a standard size, and this fed through three layers of hidden units to ten output units each corresponding to one of the digits 0-9.
-The first layer of hidden units contained 12 feature detectors (8 × 8), and the second contained 12 feature detectors (4 × 4).
-Each unit in each detector had a 5 × 5 receptive field in the earlier layer, and weight sharing ensured that they all detected the same feature in different parts of the retina.
+An early, but typical, example by Le Cun et al. (1989) was designed to recognise handwritten ZIP codes (i.e. numerical postal codes).
+The inputs consisted of a 16×16 array representing pixelated images of hand-written digits scaled to a standard size, and these fed through three layers of hidden units to ten output units which each corresponded to one of the digits 0-9.
+The first hidden layer contained 12 feature detectors (8 × 8), and the second contained 12 feature detectors (4 × 4).
+Each unit in each detector had a 5×5 receptive field in the earlier layer, and hard weight sharing was used to ensure that they all detected the same feature in different parts of the retina.
 The third hidden layer had 30 units fully connected to the second hidden layer and the outputs.

-The network was trained on 7300 digits with ~1% errors and tested on 2000 digits with ~5% errors.
+The network was trained on 7300 digits with $\sim 1\%$ errors and tested on 2000 digits with $\sim 5\%$ errors.
 Pruning by Optimal Brain Damage improved the performance further.